 - Be no older than 31 years of age on Dec.
 31 of the year in which they graduate from college.

 - Have a minimum GPA of 2.5.
-High school students must also have a minimum of 19 on the ACT.
+High school students must also have a minimum score of 19 on the ACT.

 The typical high school scholarship recipient at WMU has a 3.5 GPA; scored a 25 on the ACT; played a high school varsity sport; and was a team captain, a student government leader, or held some other type of leadership position.